Robert Fulton: Early life

 Robert Fulton was born on a farm in Little Britain, Pennsylvania, on November 14, 1765.
 His father, Robert Fulton, married Mary Smith, daughter of Captain Joseph Smith and sister of Col. Lester Smith, a comparatively well off family.
 He had three sisters, Isabella, Elizabeth, and Mary, and a younger brother, Abraham.

 For six years, he lived in Philadelphia, where he painted portraits and landscapes, drew houses and machinery, and was able to send money home to help support his mother.
-In 1785, Fulton bought a farm at Hopewell Township in Washington County near Pittsburgh for £80 (equivalent to $ in 2018), and moved his mother and family into it.
+After the death of his father in 1785, Fulton bought a farm at Hopewell Township in Washington County near Pittsburgh for £80 (equivalent to $ in 2018), and moved his mother and family into it.